-My SEO title isn’t displayed as I have entered it
+My SEO title isn’t showing as I have entered it

-If you’ve crafted great titles for your blog posts, pages or shop pages, nothing is more annoying than Google showing another title for your site completely in the search result snippet.
-Or maybe you’ve set up a template for your titles, but things get added to it when they’re outputted?
-For instance, you’re getting double titles?
-Your branding is showing up twice?
-The title doesn’t match what you’ve entered into the settings?
+If you’ve crafted SEO titles for your blog posts, pages, or shop pages, you may be surprised if they aren’t showing properly in Google.
+There are also times when you set up a template for your titles, only to see them altered in search results.
+You may notice things like double titles or your branding showing up twice.
+The title just doesn’t match what you’ve entered into the settings.
 Let’s go through all the problems you can run into on this front and tackle them one by one.

 The source code for your site should contain exactly one title meta tag.
 If the tag is missing or more than one appears, you may not see the preferred title in search engines.
 Please view the source code for your site to determine if either of these situations apply.

 <title>Preferred title goes here</title>

 If you do not see a title meta tag, please follow the steps in this article.